appforeach/framework-dotnet/readme.md

 }
 ```

-Alternatively same component can be registered to listen to service bus messages.
+Alternatively same component can be registered to listen for service bus messages.

 ```C#
 public class InvoiceMessageHost : MessageHost